dariusmehri/Performance-Analytics-Predicting-Long-Duration-New-Building-Job-Filings/README.md

 Job filings that require numerous plan exams to approve consume scarce DOB resources and reduce the quality of City services.

-Goal: Improve Department of Building (DOB) process efficiency and City services by speeding up time to approve job filings.
+Goal: Improve Department of Building (DOB) process efficiency performance and City services by speeding up time to approve job filings.

 Objective of the predictive model: